What does Beth mean?

 Beth is a very popular first name for females (#199 out of 4276, Top 5%) and also a very popular last name for all people (#25398 out of 150436, Top 17%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Beth for girls.
 Beth reached its apex position of #69 in the U.S. in the 1960s, but is not in the list at the moment.
-(Top 1000 Baby Names Records, 2014)
+(Top Baby Names, 2014)

 Displayed below is an analysis of the popularity of the girl name Beth and affiliated names.
 Elizabeth (#14 the previous year), Bella (#70), Bethany (#393), Bette, Bettie, Bettye, Lizeth, Betsy, Betty, Bethel, Bess, Belle, Bessie, Bell, Bethan and Bethzy are the popular varying forms of Beth.
-These girl names reached the apex of their popularity during 1920-1929 (usage of 0.4356%) and are now significantly less popular (usage 0.1484%, down 65.9%), with forms such as Lizeth, Bessie, Belle, Beth and Bell falling out of fashion.
-Bella (#70) and Bethany (#393) are two of the more fashionable names for newborns among these, and there is a revival in birth name popularity for Bella.
-(Top 1000 Baby Names Records, 2014)
+These relations of Beth were favored as birth names 94 years ago (usage of 0.436%) and are somewhat less popular today (usage 0.148%, down 65.9%).
+Elizabeth has been the top favorite, although Bethany appears to be getting popular too, while versions such as Bettye are now less popular.